tianyikillua/thesis-manuscript/readme.md

 ## LaTeX compilation

 The simplest way is to use the `latexmk` script available in all latest TeXLive distributions.
-Make sure that it calls the `pdflatex` program.
 You only need to compile the main LaTeX file:

 ```
-latexmk main.tex
+latexmk -pdf main.tex
 ```

 It should include all the chapter TeX files in the `chapters` folder and automatically call several times `pdflatex` and `biber` to obtain the final `main.pdf` file.